 After the reference files are added, the check process is transparent, in the sense that you do not need to provide special flags to the test runner.
-Now, every time the test is executed, after it is done running, it will check if the outputs are exactly right before considering the test as PASSed.
-If you want to override the default behavior and skip output check entirely, you may provide the flag --output-check=off to the test runner.
+From this point on, after such as test (one with a reference file recorded) has finished running, Avocado will check if the output generated match the reference(s) file(s) content.
+If they don't match, the test will finish with a FAIL status.

+You can disable this automatic check when a reference file exists by passing --output-check=off to the test runner.